nation3/law/Constitution.linked.md

 ### Voting Outcomes
 All Governance Proposals must adopt binary outcomes (yes or no), except for Poll Proposals.

-### Emergency State
-The Guardian Guild and the Supreme Court Multisig shall, together:
-a) Activate the Emergency State if a Material Adverse Exception Event is happening, if and only if such action would help Nation3 prevent or otherwise alleviate the undesirable effects of such Material Adverse Exception Event.
-#) Declare the end of the Emergency State once Nation3 is not suffering the Material Adverse Exception Event anymore.
-In any case, the Emergency State shall not last more than [%Emergency State Maximum Duration] and shall only be triggered a maximum of [%Emergency State Maximum Recurrence].
-#) Adequately notify Citizens about changes in the activation and deactivation of the Emergency State.

 ## Judiciary
 a) The Supreme Court shall ensure the constitutionality of laws and actions pursued by the Nation3 DAO and Citizens.
 It shall provide the most fundamental checks and balances to ensure that Nation3 adheres to this Constitution and vision outlined in the Manifesto.
 #) The Supreme Court and each Nested Court shall resolve disputes within [%Reasonable Dispute Resolution Time] in accordance to the laws in effect in the Nation3 Jurisdiction.